Genesis: In Concert: Home video

-The film was released on laserdisc in Japan in 1992.
+The film was released on VHS and laserdisc in Japan in 1994.

 The 2007 reissue of A Trick of the Tail includes Genesis: In Concert as a feature on a bonus DVD.

 The film was taken from the videotape master used for the laserdisc instead of a fresh transfer from film elements.
 Possibly as a result of reusing the laserdisc release's master, the DVD's audio and video are sped up to the PAL framerate (25 fps, when the original film elements may have been shot at 24 fps) and the pitch of the soundtrack is not corrected for the 4.167% increase in playback speed.